My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS35.jpg

-The Reunion Tour would be followed by a recording session to release the first full album with the E Street Band in eighteen years.
-During the recording, in which the songs reflected on the continued decline of small town America, the September 11 attacks occurred in New York.
-Suddenly songs like “My City of Ruins,” written about Asbury Park, took on a whole new meaning and more songs were written to reflect on this sudden change in the atmosphere in the US.
-Songs like “Empty Sky,” “Worlds Apart,” “The Rising,” and “Into the Fire,” are direct reflections on the 9/11 tragedy.
+The ‘Reunion Tour’ was followed by a recording session, resulting in the first full album with the E Street Band in eighteen years.
+During the recording, in which the songs reflected on the continued decline of small-town America, the September 11 attacks occurred.
+Suddenly, songs like “My City of Ruins,” written about Asbury Park, took on a whole new meaning as New York City recovered from the attack.
+More songs were written to reflect on this sudden change in the atmosphere.
+“Empty Sky,” “Worlds Apart,” “The Rising,” and “Into the Fire,” were direct reflections on the 9/11 tragedy.

 BS36.jpg

-Long Time Comin’ \ Devils and Dust (2005)
+“Long Time Comin’” \ Devils and Dust (2005)

-Since the resurgence of Springsteen on the music scene and his new role as an elder statesman and respected observer of American society, he has been relentless in releasing new material and touring.
-I have often wondered how it is that he constantly records and tours, as has for pretty much his entire career since he was eighteen years old.
-In his autobiography he confirmed what I had suspected – he doesn’t know what else to do to be happy.
-Despite all his fame and success, a happy marriage and three successfully raised children, a Bruce Springsteen sitting at home is an unhappy man, in need of therapy to make sense of his life.
-And while I’m sure he’s happy in the studio (though his reputation for perfection and exacting recordings suggests an agitation there too) there is simply no place he is happier than on the stage, singing and playing to thousands of people.
-And to see his show there is absolutely no doubt that is true.
-I have never seen Springsteen where there was a hint he didn’t want to be there or wasn’t having fun.
+And to see his shows, there is absolutely no doubt that is true.
+I have never seen Springsteen where there was a hint he didn’t want to be there or isn’t having fun.
 Heck, there are times it looks like the band is happy to get off the stage and yet he lingers, sometimes even doing an extra acoustic song, or even coming out early and doing a quick acoustic set before the show as people file into the auditorium.
 It is why he is possibly unparalleled as rock performer, which is saying a lot given all the great ones past and present.
-If there’s any complaint it’s that his shows are too long, recently extending regularly up to or over the four-hour mark as he works tirelessly until he feels each show has achieved the desired threshold of passion, excitement, and emotion-draining jubilation (only the casual fan will really complain about the length of the shows, or maybe some aging attendees standing in the pit, as I’ve done for two shows now – it’s tough on the knees, back, and bladder).
-He regularly positions his shows as a church-like setting, the chapel of rock n’ roll where he must deliver all into the heavenly planes of rock exultation.
+If there’s any complaint, it’s that his shows are too long, recently extending regularly up to, or over, the four-hour mark as he works tirelessly until he feels each show has achieved the desired threshold of passion, excitement, and emotion-draining jubilation (only the casual fan will really complain about the length of the shows, or maybe some aging attendees standing in the pit, as I’ve done for two shows now – it’s tough on the knees, back, and bladder).
+He regularly positions his shows as a church-like setting, the chapel of rock ‘n’ roll where he must deliver all into the heavenly planes of rock exultation.
 Indeed, his music has also moved in this direction.
-It’s also a benefit to Bruce and the band in the age of music file sharing and streaming and in which live shows have become artists’ bread and butter, a situation which has not hurt Bruce’s career one iota.
+It’s a benefit to Bruce and the band in the age of music file sharing and streaming, in which live shows have become artists’ economic bread and butter.
+It has been a situation which has not hurt Bruce’s career one iota.

 BS38.jpg